Naphtali-cpu/Naph-s-Pizzeria/README.md

 * Bootstrap

 ## Known Bugs
 * After confirming order the forms is not resetting.
+* The background video in the header keeps on hanging/ does not play smoothly.

 ## Behaviour Driven Development (BDD)
 |Behaviour 	           |    Input 	                 |       Output          |